Dyrwing/Moving-Average-Calculator/README.md

 ```bash
 yarn dev
 ```
 The Vite development server should start on http://localhost:5173 by default.
+You can access the frontend application in your web browser.

 ## Development
 To work on this project, you'll need to run both the backend and frontend servers simultaneously.